akaanug/mturk_template/README.md

 5- Link your GitHub account with your Heroku app and deploy the server.

 6- Through Heroku CLI, run:
-python manage.py makemigrations
-python manage.py migrate
-in order to setup the database for our participant model.
+heroku run python manage.py makemigrations heroku run python manage.py migrate in order to setup the database for our participant model.

 7- Once your server is started, you can create/delete the mturk task by running mturk.py file.
 Make changes according to your needs.